Nutty

 You’ll need to make contributions via your company bank account as a employer, rather than personal contributions (so not your personal bank account) – which is super easy to do with modern pension providers.
 We recommend checking out PensionBee¹ if you’re a limited company director.

-If you’re keen to learn more, here’s our guide to the best pensions for company directors.
+If you’re keen to learn more, here’s our guide to the best pensions for limited company directors.

 Contractor pension contributions